 You’re absolutely right that that’s how life insurance works – it will protect your family when you pass.
 And you’re absolutely right to think that life insurance is a good idea for this hypothetical version of you, who is older and sicker than you are now.

 But here’s the thing: if you want life insurance then, you’re going to want to get it long before you become old and sick.
 You’re going to want to get it as soon as possible.
-You’re going to want to get it now.
+You’re going to need to do your research, get into contact with someone like Final Expense Direct, and you’re going to want to get it now.